Tornadoes of 2019: September 24 (United States)

+September 27 (Singapore)

+A brief, late-morning landspout tornado touched down in Tuas, damaging the roofs of several warehouses in the area and blowing out windows.
+No injuries were reported.
+This was the first confirmed tornado in Singapore since 1950.

 October

 October 1 (India)

 A likely tornado touched down in Talod, Sabarkantha District, Gujarat and caused light damage to cotton and peanut plants.
 There is only a few videoes of the Tornado and several news channels said it was 'Tornado-like cloud' even though the 'Tornado-like cloud' was rotating and had some debris flying around it.

 October 12 (Japan)

 On October 12, Typhoon Hagibis produced a strong EF2 wedge tornado that ripped through Chiba Prefecture, causing severe damage in Ichihara, south-east of Tokyo.
 Several homes sustained major structural damage, some of which sustained roof loss and exterior wall damage.
 Multiple cars were thrown and damaged, and one man was killed when his vehicle was flipped by the tornado.
 Debris was strewn across roads and wrapped around power lines, and trees and power poles were snapped.
 At least five other people were injured.
 The tornado was clearly visible on radar, with a hook echo and debris ball present.